-Developmental Disability WA (DDWA) is the oldest and most trusted source of independent information, advocacy and support for people with intellectual and other developmental disability, their families and the people who support them.
+Developmental Disability WA was established in 1985 and is a trusted source of independent information, advocacy, education and support for people with intellectual and other developmental disability, their families and the people who support them.

-Established in 1986, our organisation offers free membership to individuals and family members and others who have an interest in advancing the rights and needs of people with disability.
+Established in 1986, DDWA offers free membership to individuals and family members and others who have an interest in advancing the rights and needs of people with disability.

 People with developmental disabilities and their families live their lives their way.

-- Supporting people with developmental disability and their families to have a strong voice
+To support people with developmental disabilities and their families to have a strong voice and seek change where needed.

-- Partnering with others to develop more connected and inclusive communities, and
+To partner with others to develop more connected and inclusive communities.

 - People are the experts in their own lives and have the right to self-determination and contribution.